Graduation (Friends Forever): Commercial performance

-The single reached number 12 on the US Billboard Top 40 Mainstream chart, number 23 on the Billboard Rhythmic Top 40, and number 38 on the Billboard Hot 100 on May 30, 2000, becoming Vitamin C's second single to reach the top 50, after "Smile".
+The single reached number 12 on the US Billboard Mainstream Top 40 chart, number 23 on the Billboard Rhythmic Top 40, and number 38 on the Billboard Hot 100 on May 30, 2000, becoming Vitamin C's second single to reach the top 40, after "Smile".
 Worldwide, it reached number 21 in New Zealand, number 13 in Sweden, number seven in Canada, and number four in Ireland.
 Although it was a hit in Ireland, it did not chart in the United Kingdom.
 The song found the most commercial success in Australia, where it climbed to number two in December 2000 and was certified platinum by the ARIA.
 It was Australia's 13th-most-successful song of 2000.

 Music video

 The music video for "Graduation (Friends Forever)" was directed by Gregory Dark.
 It features Vitamin C performing in a high school with various scenes interspersed throughout.
-Several of these clips feature a blond girl struggling to talk to her crush, which she manages to accomplish before the final school day ends.
+Several of these clips feature a blonde girl struggling to talk to her crush, which she manages to accomplish before the final school day ends.
 During the video, Vitamin C dances with cheerleaders, sings with a choir, and watches the girl as she meets up with her crush by his locker.
 At the end of the video, the students leave the school while the singer stands motionless on the front steps.
 Once they are gone, she walks back into the empty building.